rbaltrusch/FungalWhimsy/README.md

-# Options Game
+# Fungal Whimsy

-The options menu, is the entire game (game jam entry for the LÖVE game jam 2024).
+This is my game jam entry for the LÖVE game jam 2024.

 ## How to run